karllhughes/learn/_posts/2024-09-27-how-to-create-effective-video-content-for-developers.md

 > "If your user persona is a CTO, I don't think it's gonna be on TikTok.
 It's probably going to be more on LinkedIn, looking for use cases that reduce costs or align with their goals." - Kevin Blanco, Senior DevRel Advocate at Appsmith

+## Final Thoughts

+As someone who works with developer-focused companies every day, I'm constantly reminded of the differences between creating content for technical and non-technical audiences.
+The only way to achieve success with video and other content types is to make it useful, educational, and help developers solve real-world problems.

+One thing to keep in mind about video content is that it's more challenging to refresh in the future.
+That's why I wholeheartedly agree with the speakers' emphasis on investing ample time in the pre-production phase, conducting thorough research, and deeply understanding your audience and their needs.

+Another interesting piece of advice from our speakers was to give your video audience a sneak peek or a “tease” of what they’ll get right at the beginning of the video, especially for long-form content.
+This can significantly increase the likelihood that viewers will stick around for the entire tutorial.

+Finally, in a world where advanced video editing has become more and more accessible to users, it's important not to forget that the most successful developer videos are those that provide genuine value.

+> "Nobody's watching our videos for entertainment value.
+They're trying to get the information they need." - Jake Ward, Co-founder of Data Protocol

+***

 I hope this blog post has given you some insights into creating effective video content for technical audiences.
 If you want to learn more about DevRel and Developer Marketing, **[join our upcoming live webinars](https://draft.dev/webinars)** with Q&A sessions, where we explore similar topics and feature insights from industry leaders.